 INTRODUCTION

-A strong immune system relies on more than just diet and exercise—it starts in the gut.
+A strong immune system relies on more than just diet and activity, as it starts in the gut.
 The gut microbiome, made up of trillions of bacteria, plays a key role in immune regulation.
 Beneficial bacteria, known as probiotics, support digestion, reduce inflammation and help the body fight infections.
-Including probiotic-rich foods in your diet boosts the immune system and overall health and wellbeing, keeping you healthier and more resilient.
+Including probiotics in your diet boosts the immune system and overall health and wellbeing, keeping you healthier and more resilient.

 THE LINK BETWEEN GUT HEALTH AND IMMUNITY